-My Ph.D. dissertation (defended in 2018, University of Bordeaux) emphasised European-Russian relations through the astronaut training and daily organisation of the International Space Station programme.
+My Ph.D. dissertation (defended in 2018) emphasised European-Russian relations through the astronaut training and daily organisation of the International Space Station programme.
 This research was the first ethnographical survey of the ISS programme, now followed by the ERC funded ETHNO-ISS project (to cite only a few).
+I served in university positions in France and Russia while doing fieldwork around the world, before developing photography and filmmaking as part of my research activities – feel free to take a look at these in the “art projects” section.